 Fantom Drives has given us a portable storage option that attempts to bridge the gap between high-speed SSDs and high capacity HDDs; the result is utilizing a hybrid drive with USB 3.1 support.
 The hybrid concept is not a Fantom technology, but the company has boxed it up into a well-priced, well-designed portable form-factor.
 We do however wish that the company had included some form of shock resistance, as well as additional capacity options.

 The Fantom utilizes a Seagate Firecuda SSHD under the hood, a hybrid drive from a reputable brand that has been manufacturing storage technology since the late 1970s.
 We also appreciate the overall design of the Fantom Drive, with its aluminum enclose that doubles as a heatsink, and its air ventilation design on the side for better cooling.
 While not as fast as a pure SSD, this SSHD from Fantom is an excellent balance between speed and storage.
 You can compare it to the best nas hard drive to see if it fits your storage needs.
+Another useful SSD that’s rated 4.5 out of 5 stars on Amazon is the Plugable 1TB Thunderbolt 3 External SSD, which features superior speed, competitive performance, durability, and portability.

 #6 Silicon Power Bolt B75 Pro SSD